cwgoover/cwgoover.github.io/README.md

 It's possible that you want the two things different.
 For me, my site-title is **“Hux Blog”** but I want the title shows in search engine is **“黄玄的博客 | Hux Blog”** which is multi-language.

 So, the SEO Title is introduced to solve this problem, you can set `SEOTitle` different from `title`, and it would be only used to generate HTML `<title>` and setting DuoShuo Sharing.

-## Thanks

-This theme is forked from [IronSummitMedia/startbootstrap-clean-blog-jekyll](https://github.com/IronSummitMedia/startbootstrap-clean-blog-jekyll)
-Thanks Jekyll and Github Pages!